mirage335-colossus/ubiquitous_bash/README.md

 In most user environments, the latest git repository code will provide the strongest reliability guarantees.
 Extra safety checks are occasionally added as possible edge cases are discovered.

+# Conventions
+* Assign ports in ranges 55000-65499 and 50025-53999 to specialized internal servers with opsauto procedures.
+* Strictly single use ports are by default assigned in range 54000-54999 .

 # Included Works
 * MAKEDEV .
 Obtained from Debian Stretch.
 For all details, see _presentation/MAKEDEV .
 * GoSu .
 See https://github.com/tianon/gosu .
 Binaries and signatures may be included in repository.
 License, GPLv3 .
 License text at https://www.gnu.org/licenses/gpl-3.0.en.html .